1. LHON Facebook Groups

-LHON is rare, so each individual affected tends to be isolated and struggles to find the information they need to adjust to their sudden vision loss.
+LHON is rare, so each individual affected tends to feel isolated and struggles to find the information they need to adjust to their sudden vision loss.
 LHON Facebook groups connect people around the world, sharing important information and empowering them with the information they need to move forward.
-There is a large, global Facebook group with over 4,000 people around the world who are affected by LHON, carriers, loved ones, and others interested in LHON.
+There is a large, global Facebook group with over 5,000 people around the world who are affected by LHON, carriers, sighted supporters, and others interested in LHON.
 It's the best place to share information, ask questions, and be involved with the global LHON community - just click the Facebook logo below to join the conversation.
 There are also many smaller Facebook groups that enhance connections based on location, demographics, interests and symptoms/mutation.

-On the first Wednesday of each month, at 8 pm Eastern / 5 pm Pacific, there is a conference call where anyone interested in LHON is invited to call in and connect with others in the LHON community.
-Here’s how to join the call with One Click dialing if you're in the US, Canada or Australia (note these are not Toll Free numbers):
+On the first Wednesday of each month at 8 pm Eastern / 5 pm Pacific there is a conference call/Zoom event where anyone interested in LHON is invited to connect with the LHON community.
+Join the email list on the Register tab to receive emails about these and other LHON gatherings.
+To listen to recordings of prior LHON Live! events just click the button below.

-The sixth annual LHON Conference will take place in June, 2018 in Nashville, TN.
-For details, visit the Conference tab above.
+The next annual LHON Conference will take place June 27-29, 2024 in Cleveland, OH.
+For details, visit the Conference page.
 To view videos from prior LHON Conferences, visit this link:

 4. LHON Journey Videos

 For each individual whose life is impacted by LHON, their LHON journey is individual and different.
 At the LHON Conferences, many people have shared their unique LHON journeys.

 Annual updates on the developing global LHON community take place at the LHON Conference each June.

 Many individuals affected by LHON have been featured in the news, such as in these TV shows, videos and articles.

 Several people have shared their LHON journeys in books and videos.